-Report cards with each student's performance and absences in each class or subject are issued at least once every 6 weeks.
+Report cards with each student's performance and absences in each class or subject are issued at least once every 9 weeks.

-At the end of the first three weeks of a grading period, parents will receive a progress report if their child's performance in any course/subject area is near or below 70 or is below the expected level of performance.
+During the fourth and seventh weeks of a grading period, parents will receive a progress report if their child's performance in any course/subject area is near or below 70 or is below the expected level of performance.
 If a student receives a grade lower than 70 in any class or subject at the end of a grading period, the parent will be asked to schedule a conference with the teacher.
 [See Working Together on page 80 for how to schedule a conference.]